Air Force vs. Utah State NCAA Football Odds, Plays and Insights | September 18, 2021

 - The Aggies have been underdogs by 9 points or more once this year and covered the spread.

-- Utah State is 3-0 against the spread and 2-0 overall in games when it records more than 8.5 points.
+- Utah State is 2-0 against the spread and 2-0 overall in games when it puts up more than 8.5 points.

-- When Utah State churns out over 177.5 yards, the team is 3-0 against the spread and 2-0 overall.
+- Utah State is 2-0 against the spread and 2-0 overall when the team piles up more than 177.5 yards.

-- The Aggies have turned the ball over one more time (3 total) than the Falcons have forced a turnover (2) this season.
+- This season the Aggies have turned the ball over three times, one more than the Falcons' takeaways (2).

 Air Force Top Players